 Care home fees

-Care home fees in England can vary substantially from provider to provider and from location to location, and securing care home funding can sometimes appear a rather daunting task.
-Nevertheless, we all want the best we can afford – whether for ourselves or a loved one.
+Care home fees in England can vary substantially from provider to provider and from location to location.
+Understanding care home funding and accessing the right type of funding assistance can seem like a daunting task.

 With 50 years’ experience in providing quality care homes and retirement housing, we have put together the information below to help you better understand care home funding and raise some points for you to consider when choosing a care home.